Travel Insurance

 What is a Prepaid, Nonrefundable Cost?

 A prepaid, nonrefundable cost is any part of your trip you paid for in advance that you won’t get back if you have to cancel.
 For example, tickets to Disney World and any packages are generally nonrefundable, which can be a hefty financial loss for a family.
-Luckily, trip insurance can cover many expenses attached to your Disney trip, including the following:
+Luckily, travel insurance can cover many expenses attached to your Disney trip, including the following:

 • Your flight cost to Orlando